 Children are fully capable of writing their names and their addresses so why do some parents feel the need to fill in every blank for their kids?
-I rarely filled in the basic parts of school papers for Macy.
-Just as if she would need to fill in a job application, I let her fill in the parts of the school papers that she knew and I would teach her the rest.
-This worked well and gave us something to do while traveling down the road.
+I rarely filled in the essential parts of school papers for Macy.
+Just as if she would need to fill in a job application, I let her fill in the parts of the school papers that she knew and I would teach her the rest; this worked well and gave us something to do while traveling down the road.
 By the time Macy graduated high school she was able to fill out and submit a single college application.
 I didn’t even see a college application.
 Macy applied and enrolled herself in college all on her own.

 Even though we had a wonderful house mom to help with the cleaning and laundry, we did not expect nor did we allow her to do everything for Macy.
-There was a list of chores such as dusting, vacuuming, baseboards being clean, toys being put away in her playroom, folded clothes being in the right drawer, her bathroom being straightened, etc. If all was accomplished by the end of the week, she would get a $1 for each item on her list.
+There was a list of chores such as dusting, vacuuming, baseboards being clean, toys being put away in her playroom, folded clothes being in the right drawer, her bathroom being straightened, etc. At the end of each week, all were accomplished, she would get a $1 for each item on her list.
 Her spaces consisted of her bedroom, playroom, and her bathroom tidy.
-When Mama Barbara’s knees got bad and she could no longer clean the baseboards throughout the rest of the house, Macy would get paid $5 or $10 for wiping down the 10″ baseboards throughout our entire 3,200 square foot house.
+When Mama Barbara’s knees no longer allowed her to clean baseboards, and she could no longer clean the baseboards throughout the rest of the house, Macy would get paid $5 or $10 for wiping down the 10″ baseboards throughout our entire 3,200 square foot house.

 Macy first began putting together boxes at my retail gift store.
 She learned to assemble, multiply, and count the money that she earned at the end of the day.
 Who needs toys when your mom is an interior designer and creative marketer?
 Really!
 There’s always a fabric room to be organized, boxes to be unpacked, flowers to be watered or something!

-When it came to wanting something, Macy always had a way to get it and it wasn’t handed to her.
-If she wanted the latest pair of True Religions and she was willing to spend her saved money for a half, I was willing to buy the other half.
-This showed me that she reallllllly wanted those $200 jeans!
+When it came to wanting something, Macy always had a way to get it, and it wasn’t handed to her.
+If she wished to purchase the latest pair of True Religions and she was willing to spend her saved money for a half, I was ready to buy the other half; this showed me that she reallllllly wanted those $200 jeans!
 I think she only bought one pair of $200 ones before she realized that the ones from Nordstrom Rack and second-hand jeans from eBay or Poshmark wore just the same.